Cyrken/html-css/flow-display/README.md

 ## Centering elements

-There are a couple different ways to centre elements in HTML and CSS, and it’s completely dependent on what their `display` property is set to and whether you add it to the element itself or to it’s parent element.
+There are a couple different ways to centre elements in HTML and CSS, and it’s completely dependent on what their `display` property is set to and whether you center the element itself or to it’s parent element.

 ### Centering dislay inline/inline-block & text